ibara/8088ify/README.md

 5 to a label will be assumed to be the BDOS label and used for all `call` checks.

+Calls to `0000h` are also special-cased and will result in an MS-DOS termination call.

+Line separation with `!` is detected but not properly used.
+Split those lines before running `8088ify`.

 License
 -------
 ISC License.
 See `LICENSE` for details.